sassoftware/restaf-graphql-demo/README.md

 This repository has two projects

-1. graphql-server - This the app where you specify your schema and resolvers and start the graphql server.
+1. server - This the app where you specify your schema and resolvers and start the graphql server.

-2. graphql-app - This is a collection of web apps demonstrating the UI for the sample graphql queries.
+2. app - This is a collection of web apps demonstrating the UI for the sample graphql queries.
 This assumes that you have done step 1.

 ---